kobolabs/metadata-style-guide/README.md

 ### Notes</br>
 ONIX 3.0.
-Kobo does not support `<CollectionType>11</CollectionType>`= Collection Editoriale If you want to add both collection types (Publisher and Collection Editoriale), please put the series name under `<CollectionType>10</CollectionType>`, otherwise it won't show up on store.
+Kobo does not support `<CollectionType>11</CollectionType>`= Collection Editoriale If you want to add both collection types (Publisher and Collection Editoriale), please put the series name under `<CollectionType>10</CollectionType>`, otherwise it won't show up on store.</br>
+Kobo supports only 1 serie information.

 <sub>:back:[Table of Contents](#table-of-contents)</sub>